sap-tutorials/sap-build-process-automation/tutorials/spa-academy-run-salesorderprocess/spa-academy-run-salesorderprocess.md

     <!-- border -->![Deploy](3.1.png)

-    The Runtime Variables tab is empty as we haven't defined any variables.
+    The Runtime Variables tab is empty as you haven't defined any variables.
 Click **Next**.

     <!-- border -->![Deploy](3.2.png)

-    Since we have created an **API trigger** in our process, you can see **Sales Order Trigger** in the list of the triggers.
+    Since you have created an **API trigger** in your process, you can see **Sales Order Trigger** in the list of triggers.

     <!-- border -->![Deploy](3.3.png)

-    Click **Deploy**.
+2. Click **Deploy**.

     >Deployment will take a couple of seconds/minutes depending upon how big your project is and how many different artifacts it has.
 Any errors during the deployment will be shown in the Design Console at the bottom of the screen.

-2. Once the deployment is successful, you will see a changed status.
+    Once the deployment is successful, you will see a changed status.
 You can also see all your deployed and/or released project versions from the project status list next to the project name.

     <!-- border -->![Deploy](3.4.png)